gwgundersen/DLV/README.md

 pip install keras==1.2.2 theano==0.9.0 pySMT z3 stopit tensorflow
 ```

-There are comparability issues with OpenCV.
-Please use version 2.4.8.

 The `z3` pacakge needs to be properly installed.
 You can follow the instruction: https://github.com/Z3Prover/z3, or run the following commands (tested on Mac OS):

 ```bash